ProfLehman/cs216_spring_2026/syllabus/cs216_Spring_2026_Syllabus.md

 ## Exams (50%)

 Exams provide an opportunity to demonstrate your understanding of Python coding and programming concepts.
-This course has three exams and a final exam.
+Each exam is equally weighted.
 The final exam is comprehensive.
-Exams are **closed notes**.
 Review topics and sample questions are provided.

 - **Exam #1: Friday, February 6**
 - **Exam #2: Wednesday, March 11**